aaron-grau/curic/javascript/readings/promises.md

 request.then( receiveResponse );
 ```

-In the example above, `receiveResponse` is invoked with `'success message!!1one'` passed as a parameter.
+In the example above, `receiveResponse` is invoked with `'success message!!1one'` passed as an argument.

 ## `then` and `catch`